fusefactory/ofxFastParticleSystem/README.md

 #### 6) Retrive draw shader

-To draw your particle system call the draw method
+To draw your particle system you have to call the draw method

 ```c++
 particles.draw();